 The Fair work Commission in NSW found that there was a valid reason for the Applicant to have been dismissed as she was unable to perform the inherent requirements of her role without having a vaccine, as she was not permitted to enter the premises without having an up-to-date flu vaccine.
 Therefore, this did not constitute unfair dismissal and the Commission were not satisfied that the dismissal was harsh, unjust or unreasonable.

-One of the criteria for considering harshness as per s 387 of the Fair Work Act 2009 is whether there was a valid reason for the dismissal relating to the person’s capacity or conduct (including its effect on the safety and welfare of other employees).
-Capacity was defined in Walton v Mermaid Dry Cleaners Pty Ltd IRCA 267 as the ‘employee’s ability to do the job as required by the employer.
-By not being able to enter the premises, the Applicant was unable to perform the inherent requirements of her role, reception, therefore the requirements for unfair dismissal were not satisfied.
+One of the criteria for considering harshness as per s 387 of the Fair Work Act 2009 is whether there was a valid reason for the dismissal.
+Relating to the person’s capacity or conduct (including its effect on the safety and welfare of other employees.
+Capacity was defined in Walton v Mermaid Dry Cleaners Pty Ltd .
+As the ‘employee’s ability to do the job as required by the employer.
+By not being able to enter the premises, the Applicant was unable to perform the inherent requirements of her role.
+This being reception, therefore the requirements for unfair dismissal were not satisfied.

 Is this an indicator of what the Fair Work Commission’s approach will be to COVID-19 vaccinations?